New Jersey Surplus Lines Insurance Guaranty Fund

 How does New Jersey Surplus Lines Insurance Guaranty Fund spend its money?

 New Jersey Surplus Lines Insurance Guaranty Fund directs 1% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This falls below the 65% benchmark.

 Are donations to New Jersey Surplus Lines Insurance Guaranty Fund tax-deductible?